-Tables 1, 2, 3, 4, 5, and 6 list all of the drinking water contaminants that were detected during the most recent sampling for the constituent.
+Tables 1, 2, 3, 4, 5, and 6 list all the drinking water contaminants that were detected during the most recent sampling for the constituent.
 The presence of these contaminants in the water does not necessarily indicate that the water poses a health risk.
-The State Board allows us to monitor for certain contaminants less than once per year because the concentrations of these contaminants do not change frequently.
-Some of the data, though representative of the water quality, are more than one year old.
-For questions about this data contact the District office at (805) 227-6230.
+The California State Water Resources Control Board (SWRCB) allows us to monitor for certain contaminants less than once per year because the concentrations of these contaminants do not change frequently.
+Some of the data, though representative of the water quality, is more than one year old.
+For questions about this data contact the Heritage Ranch Community Services District (HRCSD), http://heritageranchcsd.ca.gov, or the office at (805) 227-6230.